usmancheema-git/usmancheema-git/README.md

-# 💫 About Me:
+👋 Hi there, I’m Usman Cheema

 Hey!
-I'm Usman, a Computer Science student and a backend-focused developer.<br><br>I mainly work with Node.js, TypeScript, Express, and MongoDB, and I'm currently expanding my backend skills with PostgreSQL, Prisma, Redis, and Docker.<br><br>I also work with Flutter and React and enjoy building real projects to learn new technologies.
+I'm  a Computer Science student and a backend-focused developer.<br><br>I mainly work with Node.js, TypeScript, Express, and MongoDB, and I'm currently expanding my backend skills with PostgreSQL, Prisma, Redis, and Docker.<br><br>I also work with Flutter and React and enjoy building real projects to learn new technologies.
 Right now, I'm particularly interested in backend development, developer tools, AI automation, and AI-powered applications.<br><br>I like learning by building things, breaking them, fixing them, and understanding how they actually work.<br>

 ## 🌐 Socials: